 The Federal Emergency Management Agency (FEMA) also has Continuity Guidance Circular (CGC) 1 and 2.
 They develop and maintain the capability to ensure continuity of operations, continuity of government, and enduring constitutional government during an emergency that disrupts normal operations.
 They can be found at Continuity Guidance Circular 1 and Continuity Guidance Circular 2.

 We also have preparedness plans for pandemic flu and Ebola.
 Further information can be found at The Centers for Disease Control and Prevention (CDC) preparedness page for pandemic flu and CDC preparedness page for Ebola.

 Hospital Preparedness Program

 The purpose of the Hospital Preparedness Program (HPP) is to strengthen and enhance the capabilities of state, local, and territorial public health and health care systems to respond effectively to evolving threats and other emergencies within the United States and territories and freely associated states.
 This provides clear expectations and priorities for awardees and health care coalitions (HCC) to strengthen and enhance the readiness of the public health and the health care delivery system to save lives during emergencies that exceed the day-to-day capacity and capability of the public health and medical emergency response systems.
 HPP is divided into the Burn Surge and Pediatric Surge units.
-The Bureau of Health Preparedness (BHP) has more information on HPP, which can be found here.
+The Bureau of Health Preparedness (BHP) has more information on HPP.

 We enhance medical surge capacity by organizing, training, equipping local public health and medical personnel with systems to support situational awareness and coordination.
 The Hospital Preparedness Program (HPP) supports local & regional planning efforts and provides technical assistance to Regional Healthcare Coordinators (RHCs) as they develop their plans and conduct training and exercises-both before and during incidents